ronanokane/StopLimitChain/README.md

 This will run a LIMIT buy for ZEC with trigger at 400 dollar.
 When trigger is hit 50 percent of your wallet USDC balance will purchase ETH and subsequently ZEC.

 Tip: Use USDT as default in ticker symbol.
 It isn' t tradeable here in (Europe) but it still functions as most widespread ticker and is still valid even if symbol is unlisted for trading by region.
-Just adjust step1 and step1 accordingly. step2 can be optionally be "-" to only execute one step.
+Just adjust step1 and step1 accordingly.

+Step2 can optionally be set to "-" to skip step2, making it behave like a regular order.